ChainLaunch

 You should see aliases prefixed with chainlaunch/ — these are the keys backing your blockchain nodes.

-Option 1: Switch to IAM Role (EC2 / EKS)
+Option 1: IAM Instance Role (EC2 / EKS)

 resource "chainlaunch_key_provider" "kms" {